iPan7/blockchain-developer-bootcamp-final-project/README.md

 # blockchain-developer-bootcamp-final-project

 It is evident that the push for greener technology in all aspects of industry will continue.
-This project aims to highlight a potential use case that incentivizes car manufacturers to sell cars that a more environmentally friendly through the use of the Ethereum blockchain.
+This project aims to highlight a potential use case that incentivizes car manufacturers to sell cars that are more environmentally friendly through the use of the Ethereum blockchain.
 Vehicles that do not meet emission standards have a portion of every sale sent to an eco sustainment fund instead of the full amount going directly to the seller.

 To do so, it deploys 3 smart contracts.